 In the past, Sod University has discussed that fall is the optimum time to lay sod during the year for warm season grasses.
 The same is true if you choose to seed your lawn with cool season grasses.
 First, however, it is important to know the difference between warm and cool season grass varieties.
-Popular warm season grass varieties include zoysiagrass, bermudagrass, and St. Augustinegrass while popular cool season varieties include ryegrass, tall fescue and bluegrass.
+Popular warm season grass varieties include zoysiagrass, bermudagrass and St. Augustinegrass while popular cool season varieties include ryegrass, tall fescue and bluegrass.
 However, there is no such thing as St. Augustine seed.
 This week, Sod University discusses a cheaper and slightly less labor-intensive option to laying sod for homeowners specifically located in and above the transition zone: seeding your lawn.

 Making the Decision to Seed Your Lawn

 A lot of times, people think that seeding a lawn may take a long time in place of laying full pallets of sod.
 However, with the right equipment, the process of seeding your lawn can take just a few hours.
 Seeding your lawn is also cheaper in terms of cost and spending.
 It’s slightly less labor-intensive because you are seeding at a pretty fast pace.
 Seeding is also great for reducing damage in patchy areas of your lawn.
 There are some disadvantages to seeding your lawn.
 You don’t get the instant gratification of a new lawn as it takes time for the seed to grow and establish itself.
 The number one issue with seeding your lawn is weeds since your newly seeded lawn will take time to become established with a thick carpet.
 You can learn more about when it is appropriate to plant warm and cool season grass seed for general seeding or overseeding projects in When is the Best Time to Plant Grass Seed?.
 If weeds are an issue, apply a selective or non-selective herbicide several weeks before sowing seed.

 What to Look For and Preparation